Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Usage-Guide/Lifecycle-Management/User/Commission.md

 ![Screenshot of the temporary credential dialog for the new privileged user "Michal.Schmidt@example.com", showing the new user's new User Principal Name and temporary (expired) password.](/assets/Images/Screenshots/Temporary-Credential-Dialog-Light.png#only-light){ loading=lazy }
 ![Screenshot of the temporary credential dialog for the new privileged user "Michal.Schmidt@example.com", showing the new user's new User Principal Name and temporary (expired) password.](/assets/Images/Screenshots/Temporary-Credential-Dialog-Dark.png#only-dark){ loading=lazy }

+## See Also

+- User Onboarding Workflow Reference - Coming Soon!